- Apply to UW

 - About UW

-They will be joined by three student speakers for the three ceremonies in UW’s Arena-Auditorium.
+They will be joined by three student speakers for three ceremonies in UW’s Arena-Auditorium.

 Each ceremony is scheduled to last about two hours, featuring a keynote speaker, student speaker, a reading of all graduates’ names and presentation of diplomas to each student.
-The ceremonies will be broadcast live via UW’s WyoCast system.
+The ceremonies will be broadcast live; the links for all of them are here: https://wyolinks.uwyo.edu/2022SpringComm/.

-The first ceremony, set for 8:30 a.m., is for students graduating from the College of Agriculture and Natural Resources, the College of Business, the College of Engineering and Applied Science, the College of Health Sciences, and the School of Energy Resources.
-The WyoCast link is: https://wyocast.uwyo.edu/WyoCast/Play/e9302c67ecb4469ca7a0913a03ad50cb1d.
+The first ceremony, set for 8:30 a.m., is for undergraduate students graduating from the College of Agriculture and Natural Resources, the College of Business, the College of Engineering and Applied Science, the College of Health Sciences and the School of Energy Resources.

-The keynote speakers, student speakers and honorary degree recipients for the May 18 ceremonies are:
+The keynote speakers and student speakers for the May 14 ceremonies are:

--- 12:15 p.m. ceremony: Rachel Ratliff, of Laramie, graduating with a master’s degree in mental health counseling.
+-- 12:15 p.m. ceremony: Alison Grendahl, of Newcastle, graduating with a master’s degree in higher education administration.

--- 3:30 p.m. ceremony: Benjamin Audevart, of Rock Springs, graduating with a degree in secondary English education.
+-- 3:30 p.m. ceremony: Maira Sagahon, of Yuma, Colo., graduating with a bachelor’s degree in agricultural education.